-Chris Daley currently teaches creative nonfiction for WWLA at the mixed level, intermediate, and advanced levels.
-Her students’ personal essays have appeared in publications such as Salon, The Rumpus, Guru Magazine, and Eclectica.
-Memoirs workshopped in her classes have won their authors a PEN Emerging Voices fellowship and an award from the Los Angeles Book Festival.
-She has worked as a writing instructor for several universities in New York and Los Angeles, including the California Institute of Technology, Brooklyn College (CUNY), and Loyola Marymount University.
-Chris reviews fiction and nonfiction, primarily focusing on music and Los Angeles history, for the Los Angeles Times and Los Angeles Review of Books.
-As a professional editor, she has worked on novels, nonfiction manuscripts, dissertations, book proposals, screenplays, and marketing materials.
-She has a Ph.D. in English from the City University of New York Graduate Center.
+Chris Daley currently teaches nonfiction for WWLA at all levels.
+Her students have published personal essays in venues such as Salon, The Rumpus, Eclectica, Writers Tribe Review, and Slice Magazine.
+They have been awarded residencies at the MacDowell Colony and 360 Xochi Quetzal and attended the Bread Loaf and Squaw Valley writers’ conferences.
+Memoirs workshopped in her classes have won their authors a PEN Emerging Voices fellowship, the New Southerner annual literary contest, and an award from the Los Angeles Book Festival.
+Chris has worked as a writing instructor for several universities in New York and Los Angeles, including the California Institute of Technology, Brooklyn College (CUNY), and Loyola Marymount University.
+Her writing has appeared in the Los Angeles Times, Los Angeles Review of Books, and The Collagist.
+She works as a professional editor and received her Ph.D. in English from the City University of New York Graduate Center.

 Elline Lipkin is a scholar and poet who has worked as an editor for a variety of newspapers, magazines, and journals.
 Her collection of poetry The Errant Thread was chosen by Eavan Boland to receive the Kore Press First Book Award and was published in 2006.
 Her second book, Girls’ Studies, a work of nonfiction, was published by Seal Press in 2009.
 She holds an MFA in Poetry from Columbia University and a PhD in Creative Writing and Literature.
 Her nonfiction writing has appeared in Salon.com and other contemporary sources, and she is widely published as a poet.
 A former resident at Yaddo, the Virginia Center for the Contemporary Arts, and Dorland, Lipkin has taught creative writing to students of all ages, and she’s been a speaker at the Napa Valley Writers Conference and the Writer-in-Residence at the Paper & Book Intensive.

-Ivy Pochoda is the author of the novel The Art of Disappearing, which was published in 2009 by St. Martin’s Press.
+Ivy Pochoda is the author of the novel Visitation Street, which was published in 2013 by Ecco / HarperCollins.
 A former professional squash player, she now works as a ghostwriter.
 Her short fiction has appeared in H.O.W.
 Journal and Canteen and she has contributed to The Rumpus and the Huffington Post book section.
 Her nonfiction articles have appeared in Fantastic Man, Time Out New York, House & Garden, Maxim, Minx, and BABY.
 She was the 2009 James Merrill House Writer in Residence.
 She has a BA from Harvard College in English and Classical Greek with a focus on dramatic literature and a MFA from Bennington College in fiction.
-Her second novel, Visitation Street, will be published in August 2013 by Ecco / HarperCollins.
+Her first novel, The Art of Disappearing, was published in 2009 by St. Martin’s Press.

 Cecil Castellucci’s novels for young adults include First Day on Earth, Rose Sees Red, Beige, The Queen of Cool, and Boy Proof, and a picture book, Grandma’s Gloves.
 She also won the Shuster Award for the graphic novels The PLAIN Janes and Janes in Love, illustrated by Jim Rugg, which were the launch titles for DC Comics Minx line.
 Her books have been on American Library Assocation’s Best Book for Young Adults, Quick Pick for Reluctant Readers, Great Graphic Novels for Teens lists, the NYPL Books for the Teen Age and the Amelia Bloomer list.
 Upcoming books include a hybrid prose/ graphic novel The Year of the Beasts.
 For more information go here.